itsalanthomas/campaign-analysis/README.md

-# 📈Marketing Campaign Performance Dashboard
+# 📈 Marketing Campaign Performance Dashboard

 This project demonstrates a complete data analytics workflow: from raw CSV ingestion using Python, to SQL analysis in PostgreSQL, to interactive visualizations in Looker Studio.
 It simulates a real-world scenario for evaluating the effectiveness of digital marketing campaigns.

 ---

-##Project Overview
+## 🚀 Project Overview

 **Goal:**
 Provide marketing stakeholders with an interactive dashboard that reveals which campaigns are generating the highest ROI, engagement, and revenue across channels.